MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

+After integrating repeated alerts, MAAC correlates the alerts and generates an alert graph.
 The alert graph generation has two stages, first is the correlation of the alerts generated on the same host, and then is the correlation of the alerts between the hosts.

-For the alerts from the same source IP, connect these alerts in chronological order.
-Attacks from the same host belong to the same attacker and can present the entire attack stage.
-For example, the attacker will use SQL injection and XSS attacks to test whether the target host has vulnerabilities.
+\textbf{Alerts of the same host}.
+For the alerts from the same source host, MAAC connects these alerts in chronological order.
+For example, the attacker will first use SQL injection and then XSS attacks to test whether the target host has vulnerabilities.
 These attacks should be recorded in the attack scenario and appear in the final attack path.
+Attacks from the same source host belong to the same attacker and can present the entire attack stage.

-According to the attack steps, MAAC divides alerts into four types: scan, exploit, get-access-privilege, and post-attack.
-The scan is the first step in an attack.
-The multi-step attack's goal is to detect and collect information in various ways to prepare for subsequent attacks.
-In addition to detection in the traditional method, it also includes collecting information through social engineering.
-Exploit is a specific attack process, including direct attack through vulnerabilities or running malicious documents through users.
+\textbf{Alert across hosts}.
+After correlating the alerts of the same host, MAAC performs cross-host correlation according to the stage of the alert.
+According to the attack steps, MAAC divides alerts into four attack stages: \textit{scan}, \textit{exploit}, \textit{get-access-privilege}, and \textit{post-attack}.
+The \textit{scan} is the first step in an attack.
+The goal is to probe and collect information in various ways to prepare for subsequent attacks.
+In addition to detection in the traditional method, it also includes collecting information through social engineering. \textit{Exploit} is the specific attack process, including attack through vulnerabilities or running malicious documents on the victim host through users.
 When the attack is successful, the attacker needs to obtain the permission of the victim host to control it and perform subsequent attacks.
 Therefore, one of the indicators for judging whether the attack is successful is whether there is permission acquisition.
-After successfully attacking a host, the attacker will carry out follow-up actions such as information theft, which is a post-attack.
+This stage is \textit{get-access-privilege}.
+After successfully attacking a host, the attacker will carry out follow-up actions such as information theft, which is a \textit{post-attack}.
 The actions of the attacker at each stage are shown in the following table \ref{alertstage}.